johnaidenrohde/reddit_trader/README.md

 2. Install [Git](https://git-scm.com/downloads) on your machine
 3. Install the Python virtual environment package `python3 -m pip install venv`
 4. Clone the project into a directory that makes you happy
 5. Create a virtual environment for the project
+5. Enter that virtual environment
+6. Upgrade pip `python -m pip install --upgrade pip`
-6. Install the required packages using pip
+6. Install the required packages using pip `pip install -r requirements.txt`
 7. Create the required Reddit credentials [instructions]()
-8. Add those credentials to the config file
+8. Add those credentials to the config file and rename it `config.py`
+8. Make two directories `data` and `site`
 9. Run the script
 10. Enjoy your new-found wealth!

 Resources
 ---